Accommodations - Disabilities

 ACC communicates with students via email only through the school-issued email address and all official college communications and notifications will be to the school-issued email address.

 Smoking and the sale of tobacco products are prohibited in all campus buildings pursuant to State Executive Order D003690.
-Smoking is permitted in outside designated smoking areas only.

 Your academic year classification is made according to the number of credit hours you have completed.
 We use the following definitions to determine your classification: